Who can foster?

 Privately fostering a child is always a big responsibility, and the LA has a duty to oversee the arrangements to promote the welfare of the child and to ensure they are protected.
 It is important that the carer has a good understanding of the child’s needs.

-Read more about Private Fostering here: Notification of Private Fostering – Gov UK
+Read more about the arrangement here: Notification of Private Fostering – Gov UK